Urgirlempress/AirBnB_clone/README.md

 AirBnB Clone - The Console.

-Synopsis
+Description:
-The Airbnb clone project for which we are creating a copy of the Airbnb.
+The Alx AirBnB Clone is all about remaking a bit of a copy of the real website.
 Only some features will be implemented and will be listed below once completed.

 Features
 Command Interpreter